L2Protocol/l2p-genesis-contract/README.md

 # l2p-genesis-contracts

-This repo hold all the genesis contracts on BNB Smart chain.
+This repo hold all the genesis contracts on L2 Protocol Chain.
 More details in [doc-site](https://docs.bnbchain.org/docs/learn/system-contract).

 ## Prepare